Mr-Edd834/mockgg4/DATABASE_INTEGRATION.md

 2. Fill in product details
 3. **Important**: Select the correct category:
    - "DelightMeals" for balanced meals
-   - "Fastfood" for quick bites
+   - "FastFood" for quick bites
    - "Snacks" for light items
    - "GrubMart" for grocery items
 4. Upload image